Skip to content

 To build trust and credibility, we supported managers in sharing the draft strategy at a local level – because it’s personal, direct and an endorsement from a familiar face.
 And the insights they fed back would inform the next stage of refinement to the strategy.
 Conferences, video briefings, games and other interactive tools would help people understand the strategy and its purpose.

-The geographical spread of the force’s people meant some teams were over 100 miles from their supervisor.
+The geographical spread of the Force’s people meant some teams were over 100 miles from their supervisor.
 So to make sure everyone benefited from the same immersive and interactive experience, we designed materials and activities that were as just as effective when delivered in a digital format and via Microsoft Teams as they would be face-to-face.

 THE CREATIVE CONCEPT